meheleventyone/mixdown/README.md

 Then it's a simple case of instantiating the Mixdown class and going to town.
 There are [examples](https://meheleventyone.github.io/mixdown/examples/) and fairly comprehensive [documentation](https://meheleventyone.github.io/mixdown/api/) to help you get started.

+## Contributing
+Contributions are always welcome.
+In particular bug fixes, reports and suggests for feature enhancements would be excellent.

+If you wish to undertake a large refactor or add a feature I'd appreciate an issue being opened before work begins so we can hash out the details.

 ## License Info
 Mixdown is released under the MIT License.